likeanowl/IntellijPlugin/README.md

 	* Saves data between IDE restarts
 # License
 ------------
-PerfomanceMetricsPlugin is licensed under the terms of the GNU Public license version 2.
+ProductivityMetricsPlugin is licensed under the terms of the Apache License, Version 2.0